oamg/leapp/docs/source/first-actor.md

     topic = None #  TODO: import appropriate topic and set it here
 ```

-As the comment says, we will have to import the SystemInfoTopic and assign it to
+As the comment says, import the *SystemInfoTopic* class and assign it to
-the topic variable of the Hostname class.
+the topic variable of the *Hostname* model.

-You can import the SystemInfoTopic class like this:
+Import the *SystemInfoTopic* class:
 ```python
 from leapp.topics import SystemInfoTopic
 ```

-After the topic has been assigned we will create a new field for the message
+After the topic has been assigned, create a new field for the message
-called name, which is supposed to be a string.
+called *name*, which is supposed to be a string.
 This can be accomplished by
-setting the name field like this:
+setting the *name* field:

 ```python
 class Hostname(Model):